JanLauGe/janlauge.github.io/_posts/2018-04-06-airdrop-delivery.md

 categories: [DataScience, R, Visualisation]
 tags: [DataScience, R, Visualisation]
 ---
-**Summary**
-This post is an event report and a quick walk through to a submission that I developed with a group of participants at an Alibaba / Met Office UK hackathon.
+**This post is an event report and a quick walk through to a submission that I developed with a group of participants at an Alibaba / Met Office UK hackathon.
-We are using the A* algorithm with a couple of tweaks to route cargo balloons from London to a number of cities in the UK.
+We are using the A* algorithm with a couple of tweaks to route cargo balloons from London to a number of cities in the UK.**
 <!--more-->

 In January of this year, the [Met Office](https://www.metoffice.gov.uk/) teamed